What are backlinks?

-While you probably use links to other sites in your blog posts, what you really want are links pointing to your blog and your piece of content.
+You probably use links to other sites in your blog posts.
+But what you really want are links pointing to your blog and your piece of content.

 When you do a Google search, the entries that rank the highest are always the most authoritative sites.